 'Little children headache, big children heartache.'
 Italian proverb

-Leaving school at 16 is a path taken by a shrinking minority.
-Advanced qualifications, whether vocational or A levels, IB, Pre-U and all the various permutations of examinations, need to be meticulously mulled over.
+Leaving school at 16 is a path taken by a shrinking minority - some leave for apprenticeships or study part-time but full-time education in sixth form is the norm.
+Advanced qualifications, whether vocational or A levels, IB, and all the various permutations of examinations, need to be meticulously mulled over.
 Gone are the days when it was simply about finding right school and ideal environment; you now need to ensure option choices are possible, viable and sensible.
 A wrong decision at this stage could have significant consequences for future degree and career choices.

 If your child is aiming for Oxbridge, check the A level ‘facilitating’ subjects list.
 If a career in the media beckons, English will open more doors than the less taxing 'media studies', and economics will lead to greater entrepreneurial opportunities than business studies...
 If in doubt, check-out degree requirements and their compulsory and preferred subject choices, or speak to an adviser at The Good Schools Guide Education Consultants.